dimbots/OmPipes/OmP_1/README.md

-# ChIPipe - A ChIP-seq Data Processing Pipeline
+# ChIP-ATAC Data Processing Pipeline

 ## Description
-ChIPipe is a bioinformatics pipeline designed for the analysis of ChIP-seq data.
-It automates the quality control, read trimming, alignment, and peak calling processes, leveraging powerful tools such as FastQC, Trimmomatic, HISAT2, and MACS2.
+ChIPipe and AtacPipe is bioinformatics pipelines designed for the analysis of ChIP-seq and ATAC-seq data.
+It automates the quality control, read trimming, alignment, and peak calling processes, leveraging powerful tools such as FastQC, Trimmomatic, HISAT2, MACS2 and Deeptools.

 ## Features
 - Quality control with FastQC.